trackow/AntarcticSeaIce_NatCommun/README.md

 import pyfesom as pf
 ```
 To install an R kernel for Figure 1, you can follow the instructions [here](https://richpauloo.github.io/2018-05-16-Installing-the-R-kernel-in-Jupyter-Lab/).
-In order to run Figure4_NSIDCice.ipynb, you need to have gdal installed.
-This can be [problematic](https://stackoverflow.com/questions/33574902/install-gdal-using-conda) on some operating systems like macOS, but you can try the following recipe:
+In order to run Figure4_NSIDCice.ipynb, you need to have 'gdal' installed.
+This can sometimes be [problematic](https://stackoverflow.com/questions/33574902/install-gdal-using-conda) on some operating systems like macOS, but you can try the following recipe:
 ```
 conda create -n gdal python=3.8 conda activate gdal